yujiaaoyu/DatingPlatform/README.md

 ![](https://i.imgur.com/UGZszHE.gif)

-If you cannot see the aboving gifs, please <a href="https://drive.google.com/drive/folders/1yY846gnsQN77TxQP0_ri2QfjLk474VpG?usp=sharing">see here</a>
+If you cannot see the aboving gifs, please <a href="https://drive.google.com/drive/folders/1yY846gnsQN77TxQP0_ri2QfjLk474VpG?usp=sharing">see here</a>.

-And here is the video walkthrough <a href="https://drive.google.com/drive/folders/1ALTrFTJ5VS7T_3Fe_Cywa_LrxH9iA3ct?usp=sharing">click me</a>
+And here is the video walkthrough, <a href="https://drive.google.com/drive/folders/1ALTrFTJ5VS7T_3Fe_Cywa_LrxH9iA3ct?usp=sharing">click me</a>.